jeffwongqy/resume/README.md

 - Specialist Diploma in Applied Artificial Intelligence

 # Work Experience
+**Prodigy Infotech | Generative AI Intern | Jul 2024**
+- Developed and fine-tuned a GPT-2 model to generate coherent and contextually relevant text based on given prompts.
+- Designed and implemented a text generation algorithm utilizing Markov Chains theory to enable the prediction of characters or words based on preceding elements to create probabilistic text sequences.
+- Leveraged pre-trained generative models such as Stable Diffusion to generate images from text prompts to facilitate the transformation of textual descriptions into visual representations.
+- Developed an image-to-image translation model using conditional generative adversarial networks (cGANs).

 **A*STAR - Agency for Science, Technology and Research | Python Web Developer Research Intern | May 2024 - Jul 2024**

 - Built web applications and user interfaces for various machine learning and deep learning models using HTML, CSS, Streamlit, Gradio, and Flask to ensure an intuitive and user-friendly experience.